Kent Johnson (ice hockey)

-Kent Johnson (born October 18, 2002) is a Canadian professional ice hockey forward currently playing for the Columbus Blue Jackets of the National Hockey League (NHL).
-He played college ice hockey for the University of Michigan.
-He was drafted fifth overall by the Blue Jackets in the 2021 NHL Entry Draft.
+Kent Johnson (born October 18, 2002) is a Canadian professional ice hockey player who is a forward for the Columbus Blue Jackets of the National Hockey League (NHL).
+He played college ice hockey for the Michigan Wolverines.
+He was selected fifth overall by the Blue Jackets in the 2021 NHL entry draft.

 Playing career

 Junior

 During the 2018–19 season in his first season with the Trail Smoke Eaters of the British Columbia Hockey League (BCHL), Johnson recorded 20 goals and 26 points in 57 games.
 During the 2019–20 season, he recorded 41 goals and 60 assists in 52 games and won the Brett Hull Trophy as the league's leading scorer.
 Following an outstanding season, he was named BCHL First-Team All-Star, BCHL Most Sportsmanlike Player, BCHL Most Valuable Player, and Canadian Junior Hockey League Forward of the Year.

 Collegiate

 Johnson began his collegiate career for the Michigan Wolverines during the 2020–21 season.
-On January 8, 2021, Johnson recorded a career-high five points in a game against Michigan State.
+On January 8, 2021, Johnson recorded a career-high five points in a game against the Michigan State Spartans.
 He became the first Michigan player to record five points in a game since J. T. Compher on March 18, 2016.
 He was subsequently named the Big Ten Conference First Star of the Week for the week ending January 13, 2021.
 He finished his freshman season with nine goals and 18 assists in 26 games.
 He ranked second in rookie scoring in the Big Ten Conference and third in the nation in rookie points per game.
 Following the season, he was named to the All-Big Ten Freshman Team.

 During the 2021–22 season in his sophomore year, he recorded eight goals and 29 assists in 32 games.
 He finished fourth in the nation in assists per game and ranked 16th in points per game.